altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 I put up a firewall between us and the link.
 Just say it’s a trick you learned on the internet."
 "You find all sorts of things on the internet."
-~she said cryptically, she figured the more vague she was the better.~ "That’s a very useful trick, I was wondering how I would find you again."
+~She said cryptically, she figured the more vague she was the better.~ "That’s a very useful trick, I was wondering how I would find you again."
 ~Felix said.~
-"well, How did you this time?"
+"Well, How did you this time?"
 "I didn’t...
-I found a nice place to eat, which happened to have you in it. nice stroke of luck."
+I found a nice place to eat, which happened to have you in it.
+Nice stroke of luck."
 "It was the best place in town"
 ~It was, according to rossin, that is.~
 "That’s good, why not eat at the very best."
 }
 {
 *Felix leaned back and caught the server by the arm.*
-*he showed him the phone screen. *
+*He showed him the phone screen. *
-*the server’s eye started twitching.*
+*The server’s eye started twitching.*
-"go fetch me what she’s having, from anywhere."
+"Go fetch me what she’s having, from anywhere."
-*the server nodded and scurried off to the kitchen.*
+*The server nodded and scurried off to the kitchen.*
 }
 {
 "So, what’s next?"
 ~Martha asked.~
 "Well, that depends,"
 ~Felix said~
-~he watched her take bites of the steak and lobster at the same time.~ "On?"
+~He watched her take bites of the steak and lobster at the same time.~ "On?"
-*martha said between bites.*
+*Martha said between bites.*
 "Your abilities, how far along are you?"
 ~Felix said.~
 "I wouldn’t know - would I.